Rapptz/discord.py/docs/api.rst

 .. function:: on_member_ban(guild, user)

-    Called when user gets banned from a :class:`Guild`.
+    Called when a user gets banned from a :class:`Guild`.

     This requires :attr:`Intents.moderation` to be enabled.